-- Reduce risk to life safety from hurricanes and storm surge within St. Martin, St. Mary, and Iberia Parishes over the 50 year period of analysis. - Reduce economic loss/damages, as a result of hurricanes and storm surge to structures (i.e. residential, commercial, agricultural, and industrial) within the study area over the 50 year period of analysis. - Reduce risk to and enhance reliability of primary evacuation route for study area residents and the greater city of New Orleans area (Hwy 90) over the 50 year period of analysis.
+- 1. Reduce risk to life safety from hurricanes and storm surge within St. Martin, St. Mary, and Iberia Parishes over the 50-year period of analysis . - Reduce economic loss/damages, as a result of hurricanes and storm surge to structures (i.e., residential, commercial, agricultural, and industrial) within the study area over the 50-year period of analysis. - Reduce risk to and enhance reliability of primary evacuation route for study area residents and the greater New Orleans area (Hwy 90) over the 50-year period of analysis.

-Following this strategy, the CEMVN team completed five iterations of the planning process and identified measures, including structural, nonstructural, and nature based measures.
+Following this strategy, the USACE team completed five iterations of the planning process and identified measures, including structural, nonstructural, and nature based measures.
+Period of analysis was assumed to be 2025-2075.